radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 This happens **only** when:

-- The entry has been reviewed in the configured time frame (*A valid entry is an entry which has been reviewed in the last X days*)
+- The entry has been reviewed in the configured timeframe (*A valid entry is an entry which has been reviewed in the last X days*)
 - In case of an user account, account owner characteristics have not changed since the last review:
   - Organisation
   - Job Title
   - Internal status